Last Updated on September 22, 2023 by theadmin

 Proxy Server Options

-You can change your IP address to another country using a proxy too.
+You can change ip address to different country using a proxy too.
 Again you you are really hiding your real address just like using a VPN.
 There’s only a few differences but the main ones are –

 - A proxy doesn’t encrypt your internet connection.